Vantablack: Properties

 The outgassing and particle fallout levels of Vantablack are low compared to similar substances, which makes it more commercially viable.
-Vantablack also has resistance to mechanical vibration, and thermal stability.
+Vantablack is resistant to mechanical vibration and exhibits thermal stability.

-Development

-Early development was carried out at the National Physical Laboratory in the UK; the term "Vanta" was coined some time later.
-Vertically aligned nanotube arrays are sold by several firms, including NanoLab, Santa Barbara Infrared and others.

-The Vantablack name is trademarked by Surrey NanoSystems Limited, and has been referenced in three patents registered in the United States Patent and Trademark Office.

 Applications

 As one of the darkest materials, Vantablack has many potential applications, such as preventing stray light from entering telescopes, and improving the performance of infrared cameras both on Earth and in space.
+Surfaces coated with Vantablack are highly suitable for emitting and absorbing black body radiation.
+These coatings possess suitable durability, which enables them to perform well in diverse temperature ranges and environments such as vacuum and air applications.
+Consequently, using Vantablack coatings in optical configurations can enhance their overall performance.
 In addition to directly growing aligned carbon nanotubes, Vantablack is made into two sprayable paints with randomly oriented nanotubes, Vantablack S-VIS and Vantablack S-IR with better infrared absorption than the former.
 These paints require a special license, a temperature of 100–280 °C, and vacuum post-processing.
-Surrey NanoSystems also markets a line of non-nanotube sprayable paints known as Vantablack VBx that are even easier to apply.
+Vantablack VBx is a non-nanotube sprayable paint that is simpler to apply.

-Artistic and decorative use
+University of Surrey is developing Vantablack as a coating for satellites in earth orbit, to reduce encroachment upon ground-based optical astronomy.
+The material is under consideration for use in cameras and sensors, cinema projectors and lenses.
+Its light-absorbing properties have the potential to improve the efficiency of solar panels and cells.

+In art

 Vantablack S-VIS, a sprayable paint that uses randomly aligned carbon nanotubes and very high levels of absorption from ultraviolet to the terahertz spectrum, has been exclusively licensed to Anish Kapoor's studio for artistic use.
+An additional restriction is that Vantablack is subject to export controls by the UK.
+Due to its physical requirements and thermal characteristics, the original Vantablack is not practical for use in many types of art.